ORCADIAN WILDLIFE, BIODIVERSITY & THE CLIMATE CHANGE EMERGENCY:

-- Ensuring that all electricity used at both the Peedie House self-catering and Gerraquoy Organic Farm is certified 100% renewable and provided by goodenergy.co.uk.
+- We ensure that all electricity used at both the Peedie House self-catering and Gerraquoy Organic Farm is certified 100% renewable and provided by goodenergy.co.uk.
 Annual usage by the farmhouse and self-catering is around 15,500 KW hours reducing our net export generating value to 4.4t of CO2 equivalent emissions per annum.
 All heating is by ground source heat pump, solar panels or infrared heaters and all powered by certified renewable energy.

-- Using a zero-emission Renault Zoe electric vehicle for business and other purposes.
+- We also a zero-emission Renault Zoe electric vehicle for business and other family purposes.

-- Based at Gerraquoy Organic Farm, have created a 0.97 ha (2.4 acres) wildflower meadow on site which is used by the rare Great-yellow Bumblebee and many other invertebrates.
+- Orcadian Wildlife is based at Gerraquoy Organic Farm, and we’ve created a 0.97 ha (2.4 acres) wildflower meadow on site which is used by the rare Great-yellow Bumblebee and many other invertebrates.
 We also plant an annual Wild Bird Crop which helps both invertebrates and birds throughout the year.

-- Pleased that Gerraquoy Organic Farm is certified organic annually, and that no pesticides or inorganic fertilisers have been used on our small farm for 30 years.
+- Gerraquoy Organic Farm is certified organic annually, and no pesticides or inorganic fertilisers have been used on our small farm for more than 30 years.